“The artist alone sees spirits. But after he has told of their appearing to him, Everybody sees them”. Johann Wolfgang Von Goethe

 The second panel of the exhibition centres on surviving figures.
 The gallery presents peculiar human bodies imprisoned in their vanities and inner limits, along with wild serene animals.
 The combination of human and animal life transforms the gallery into a hub of pristine enchantment.

-Spiritus is mankind’s resisting strength towards destruction, violence and oppression.
+medical cannabis oil for sale Spiritus is mankind’s resisting strength towards destruction, violence and oppression.
 It is the divine and the wild in each human “Anima.”